kubernetes

 • kubernetes/client-pod-name: the client pod’s name (see requirements below)

-The kubernetes/client-namespace and kubernetes/client-pod-name metadata work by reconciling the client IP address in the DNS request packet to a known pod IP address.
+The kubernetes/client-namespace, kubernetes/client-pod-name, and kubernetes/client-label/<label key> metadata work by reconciling the client IP address in the DNS request packet to a known pod IP address.
 Therefore the following is required:

 • pods verified mode must be enabled